alxlab-zone66x/Power_Macintosh_G3_Drive_Rail_922-3228_815-2734/README.md

 # Power Macintosh G3 Drive Rail 922-3228 815-2734

 This is the drive rail for the Power Macintosh G3 beige desktop.
 The Apple part number is 922-3228 and the part is marked with 815-2734.
-This is used for the CD drive back and the extra hard drive or zip drive bay.
+This is used for the CD drive bay and the extra hard drive or zip drive bay.

 This drive rail can also replace Apple part number 922-1661 which is marked with 815-1954.
 This part is used in the Power Macintosh 7200, 7300, 7500, 7600 and WS 7350.
 In my opinion the G3 drive rail is a superior design since it's easier to slide in the drive.